igorwinnicki/student_projects/cpp/benchmark_caseif/opis.md

-# Benchmark porównanie quicksort i bubble
+# Benchmark porównanie if i case
 #### Lista funkcji

 + Funkcja if.